nxtlvlrob/ai-storybox/docs/OVERVIEW.md

 ## 🧱 Architecture

-The project is divided into three main parts:
+The project is divided into several main parts:

 1.  **`/ui`**: The React frontend responsible for the user interface.
     *   Built with TypeScript and styled with Tailwind CSS.